Jasv06/swot_manipulation/README.md

 ### Example for picking
 #### Starting the ROS master
-1. Connect your computer to the Nvidia jetson and start the ros master
+1. Connect your computer to the Nvidia jetson and start the ros master via:
 ```sh
 roscore
 ```